 What is Momentum?

-To the right (2) is a simple To Do area where you type your action items.
-You don’t have to worry about due dates, delegations, duration, categories, labels, attachments, contexts or pre-requisites.
+To the right (2) is a simple To-Do area where you type your action items.
+You don’t have to worry about due dates, delegations, duration, categories, labels, attachments, contexts, or pre-requisites.
 If you want to get fancy, you can drag and drop items to change the order.
 I tend to limit the entries to just what I want to get done in one day.

 The other item that might capture your attention is an inspirational quote (3).
 It’s in a smaller font and at the bottom.
-Like the image, this changes each day.
+Like the image, these changes each day.
 If you hover over the quote, the author’s name will display.

 There are several other features in the top corners such as current temperature or an area where you can add links.
 Those items will appeal to some, but I’m content with the ones I outlined above.
 My feeling is the more that gets added, the less I’ll focus on that key item or my to do’s.

 Although the system is minimalistic, it does have a Settings panel.
 Each of the features can be toggled on or off by clicking the gear icon.
 You can also double-click the temperature in the top right corner to flip between Fahrenheit and Celsius.

 Momentum Plus is a premium plan which offers more functionality to the program.
 The cost varies between $5 monthly to $33 yearly.
 The main differences between the free and premium versions are customization and integration.

 - Add your own photos or mark specific ones as a favorite